s4njk4n/XDC_Tycoon/README.md

 # XDC_Tycoon

-Under construction. will update on here once completed
+Under construction.
+Will update on here once completed